 Only, what we have called puffy paint is not actually puffy at all, either before or after it’s dry.
 It’s made from flour and salt and dries as hard as a rock.
 It’s raised, yes.
 And lots of fun to make and create with.
 But puffy might be the wrong word for it.

-This past week, though, we tried a new DIY puffy paint recipe.
+So, here’s a new DIY puffy paint recipe.
 One that is extra puffy and doesn’t require a microwave.

 DIY Puffy Paint for Kids